10 facts about pandas!

 Facts about pandas

-- 2. These magnificent mammals are omnivores.
-But whilst they will occasionally eat small animals and fish, bamboo counts for 99 percent of their diet.
+2. These magnificent mammals are omnivores.
+But whilst pandas will occasionally eat small animals and fish, bamboo counts for 99 percent of their diet.

-- 3. These guys are BIG eaters – every day they fill their tummies for up to 12 hours, shifting up to 12 kilograms of bamboo!
+3. Pandas are BIG eaters – every day they fill their tummies for up to 12 hours, shifting up to 12 kilograms of bamboo!

 Did you know that we have a FREE downloadable panda primary resource?
 Great for teachers, homeschoolers and parents alike!